 If you’re planning on doing a lot of drinking, make sure to eat before you start.
 You wouldn’t want to prematurely become drunk before you can truly enjoy the event, would you?
 Also, know your limit and don’t go over it.
 If you don’t know your limit, then when you get to that point where your thoughts and actions are not of your usual self, and you start to feel a bit disoriented – stop – have some food and water, and take a breather from the booze.

-With the Carnival season, there are many unexpected things that can occur, some we can predict others we can’t.
-At the end of the day, it’s up to you to use your better judgement and not become a Carnival victim.
+During the Carnival season, there are many unexpected things that can occur, some we can predict others we can’t.
+At the end of the day, it’s up to you to use your better judgment and not become a Carnival victim.